 For so many of us relating to God can feel vague or abstract but when we are reminded of the very physical, material, and natural elements that permeate the biblical story we are able to remember how very real God is and how very much God’s Spirit yearns to dwell in and through us.
 We do not just learn about God but find opportunities to get to know God and God’s truth in a personal, relatable way.

 Jesus used the sky, the birds, the plants, the sea, the earth, and the trees to help us hear, taste, smell, and see that the Lord is good.
-As educators, we follow him in that rabbinical tradition to glean wisdom from this shared planet we inhabit.
+And so as educators, we follow him in that rabbinical tradition to glean wisdom from this shared planet we inhabit.

 This is the power of Christian education—like the mustard seed, we grow, develop, mature and take on more and more of God’s truth both academically and spiritually.
 Like the seasons, there’s a rhythm to experiencing education this way.
 There’s even a kind of liberation we enjoy as nature shows us examples of God’s strength and majesty and ultimately the peace which surpasses understanding—even as we seek as a learning community to understand.
 Perhaps we can all appreciate the sentiment of this high school student in a discussion for class this semester: “I really like relaxing and spending time with God [in nature] because it gives you a sense of freedom.”